 Apply directly to the University if you live outside the UK/EU.

-Graduates will enhance their career prospects within the civil engineering industry, and have the opportunity to progress onto the BSc degree award.
+Graduates of this HNC Civil Engineering qualification will enhance their career prospects within the civil engineering industry, and have the opportunity to progress onto the BSc Civil Engineering degree.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.